eriknyquist/nedry/README.rst

 Some out-of-the-box features include:

-* Stream announcements for twitch streamers (your own stream or any other streams)
+* Stream announcements for twitch, with highly configurable stream announcement messages (write your own stream announcement messages with format tokens for variable data like stream url, discord bot name, etc. and optionally disable stream announcements when you yourself are streaming)
-* Scheduled DM reminders or public channel messages
+* Scheduled discord messages as DMs or in public channels
-* Tell knock-knock jokes (and remember jokes that you tell to it)
+* Telling knock-knock jokes (and remembering jokes that are told by discord users)
-* Look something up on wikipedia for you (or provide a summary of a random wikipedia article)
+* Looking something up on wikipedia (or providing a summary of a random wikipedia article)
+* Interactive trivia questions (via opentdb.com)

 .. contents:: **Table of Contents**